Disability loans: What are they and how do they work?

 - Before applying for a disability loan, check whether you qualify for advanced disability payments from the SSA.

-Disability loans can be useful tools to help bridge the financial gap between applying for government disability benefits and getting approval — which in some cases, can take months.
-However, disability loans have some potential risks, and these loans are not right for everyone.
+Disability loans can be useful tools for bridging the financial gap between applying for government disability benefits and being approved, which can take months.
+However, disability loans have some potential risks and are not right for everyone.

 How disability loans work